JetBrains/intellij-sdk-docs/topics/basics/getting_started/setting_up_environment.md

   See the [IDE Development Instances](ide_development_instance.md) page for more information about the default <control>Sandbox Home</control> directory locations and contents.

   ![Specify Sandbox Path](plugins-sandbox.png)

+### Get IntelliJ IDEA CE Source Code

+Getting the IntelliJ IDEA CE source code is not a requirement for UI theme development as debugging the platform code while developing a UI theme is a rare situation.
+In case you are developing a plugin extending IDE behavior, or you need to understand how some components work internally, having sources makes debugging much more straightforward.

+For detailed instructions on how to check out the code efficiently, refer to the _Getting IntelliJ IDEA Community Edition Source Code_ section of [IntelliJ IDEA Community Edition README file](%gh-ic%/README.md).
+Note that building the checked-out sources is not required in this case.